blacklabelops-legacy/jenkins/README.md

 Container has the following features:

 * Install latest Jenkins.
-* Enable security over docker envs.
+* Enable security with docker envs.
 * Set the Jenkins version number.
 * Container writes data to Docker volume.
 * Scripts for backup of Jenkins data.